How Dorset County Council works

 The cabinet is an executive group responsible for the overall business of the council.
 The cabinet comprises the Leader of the council, who is the chairperson, and six other members appointed by the council.
 Each of the members of the cabinet has a defined portfolio of responsibilities:

-Deborah Croney (opens in a new window) - Cabinet Member for Learning and Skills
+Deborah Croney (opens in a new window) - Cabinet Member for Learning, Skills and Children Safeguarding - Education, Skills including Adult Learning and Apprentices, Libraries, Children and Safeguarding

-Colin Jamieson (opens in a new window) - Cabinet Member for economy and growth
+Colin Jamieson (opens in a new window) - Cabinet Member for Economy and Growth - Economic Development, Planning, Transportation, Digital Infrastructure including Superfast Broadband

 The decisions of the cabinet are subject to scrutiny by a different group of councillors, who meet in overview and scrutiny panels to check and monitor what the cabinet does.